respi-project/website/content/en/post/2020-03-18-filter-ist-hepa-good-enough/index.md

 The filtermaterial you want to use might depend on the type of risk you want to minimise.
 If you want others to be protected from you coughing at them a different kind of mask might be sufficient than protecting you from inhaling virus.

 Well known HEPA Filters filters particles down to 0.3 micrometer.
-A study done by NASA shows if the can protect you from even smaller objects: [https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20170005166.pdf](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20170005166.pdf?fbclid=IwAR300iPbgVn_4yh_-lmZ3FE-tKcdQxWMsvX5Nk-o2YxUGamvJL4ZkjT3j7s)
+A study done by NASA shows if it can protect you from even smaller objects: [https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20170005166.pdf](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20170005166.pdf?fbclid=IwAR300iPbgVn_4yh_-lmZ3FE-tKcdQxWMsvX5Nk-o2YxUGamvJL4ZkjT3j7s)

-NASA scientists note: They do have some capability, but it depends on travel-speed of the smaller objects
+NASA scientists did find: They do have some capability, but it depends on travel-speed of the smaller objects